felixlopz/hubrise-test-task/content/docs/en/data.md

 ---
 title: Data
-position: 15
+position: 5
 layout: documentation
 meta:
   title: Data | HubRise
   description: How connections to HubRise can be managed.
 ---

 The Data section provides records for orders, customers, and catalogs.
 At any time, you can select which Account and Locations to display.
-For more information see [Accounts and Locations](/docs/get-started/#accounts-and-locations).

 ## Orders

-The **Orders** page displays your recent orders, with the most recent on top.
+The **ORDERS** page displays your recent orders, with the most recent on top.
 For every order on the list, you can find the following attributes:

 - **Date, time and unique ID**: The date, time, and unique identifier for the order.
 - **Location**: If you select **All locations**, this column shows the Location that received the order.